hnlearndev/blog/README.md

 - Centralized Error Handling (**Status**: Planned)

-Will add a middleware layer to catch errors, log them, and provide consistent user-friendly responses.
+ To add a middleware layer to catch errors, log them, and provide consistent user-friendly responses.
 Implementation is postponed until the app grows in complexity.

 - Modulized global layer (**Status**: Planned)

 This was planned out at the begginning with `tower` crate 's ServiceBuilder as a global layer which is then called into server.rs.
 However, refactoring this seperated out from server.rs run is more troublesome than expected.
 Until the project expands further, it is placed directly in server.rs.

 ## Reference